paulakedouk/arcade-game/README.md

 #### Udacity Front-End Web Developer Nanodegree – Project 03

-# Classic Arcade Game Clone – “Find your girl!"
+# Classic Arcade Game Clone – “Save your girl!"

 ***

 ###Instructions

 * Fork, clone, or download a .ZIP copy of the file structure here.
-Open index.html in a modern HTML5 compliant browser
+Open index.html in a modern HTML5 compliant browser.
-* You can also click here to access the site without downloading
+* You can also click [here](https://paulakedouk.github.io/arcade-game/) to access the site without downloading.

 ###Main Objective